 YAMAHA AND HONDA

 In the late 1950’s, Marty added Yamaha and Honda motorcycles, his first ventures into Japanese products.
-Pierre seemed to gravitate to German or European marques and it was a bit rare for him to offer Japanese products.
-But he was not dismissive of Japanese motorcycles.
+Pierre seemed to gravitate to German or European marques, but he was not dismissive of Japanese motorcycles.

 The Catalina Grand Prix was a motorcycle race held annually between 1950 and 1958 on the island of Santa Catalina, off the coast of Los Angeles.
 Pierre Marty was involved with these races, and it is our understanding that he sponsored (or at least facilitated) Yamaha’s participation in the 1950’s.
 There are a few videos of the Catalina Grand Prix floating around and you can catch a glimpse of Pierre Marty in the following 1958 Catalina Grand Prix video when Yamaha motorcycles were being offloaded from a freighter and readied for the race.
 You can spot him at 3:10 with his characteristic smile.
 He is seeming to be showing his Japanese visitors the wonders of an American parking lot....